 Annotation

-Pulsed Calls- Also Jenn and April?
+Pulsed Calls only- Also Jenn and April?

 Every second file for each of the first four days of the month in g2014 were reviewed for the presence of marine mammal signals.
 If a marine mammal call or signal was found, the signal was annotated on one of two levels.
 If the file contained a killer whale signal, all pulsed signals within the file were annotated if present.
 Some whistles were annotated but echolocation clicks were not annotated.
 As no detectors were used in this analysis, each element in the annotation table represents an individual call.
 For other species, only one signal (e.g. dolphin whistle) was annotated per file.
 Thus, some of the audio files containing undetermined biological sounds contain more biological signals than were annotated.